intel/virtual-storage-manager/INSTALL.md

 Then delete the redundant lines with %osd-by-path%, if you have less disks.

 **step 4**
-Actually, use disk-by-path is better to use disk path.
-Use command below to find the truly by-path:
+Using disk-by-path is better to use for the disk path.
+Use the command below to find the true by-path:

     ls -al /dev/disk/by-path/* | grep `disk-path` | awk '{print $9,$11}'